 - Social Relief in Distress

-Social security in South Africa is made up of funding from national income tax and payments into insurance-based funds, and overseen by the Ministry of Social Development.
+In South Africa, social security comprises of funding from national income tax and payments into insurance-based funds, and overseen by the Ministry of Social Development.

-The social grants in South Africa administered by SASSA are funded by national taxes but are means-tested; it is only paid out if you receive below a certain income threshold and does not rely on the amount of your SASSA payments.
+The social grants in South Africa administered by SASSA are funded by national taxes but are means-tested; it only pays out if you receive below a certain income threshold and does not rely on the amount of your SASSA payments.

 Work-related social security benefits such as unemployment, sickness or maternity pay, however, are insurance-based and linked to your SASSA payments.
-These are administered by the Department of Labour (www.labour.gov.za).
+The Department of Labor (www.labour.gov.za) administers these.